Course - Modern Web Technologies and Sustainability - IDG3000

 Course content

-This course presents the different technological trends and tools of web development based on the technology adoption lifecycle model and it explores how they can be used to create low-carbon footprint web solutions.
+This course explores how different technological trends can be used to create low-carbon footprint web solutions.

 Topics